Expert medical and surgical care in Thailand

 How to Reduce Re-Tear Risk

 Follow the sling protocol strictly for the prescribed duration.
 Do not lift or reach with the operated arm during the healing phase.
 Attend all physiotherapy sessions and progress exercises only as directed.
-Stop smoking — it impairs tendon healing.
-If you notice a sudden increase in pain or weakness after a period of improvement, report it promptly — it may indicate a re-tear that needs assessment.
+Stop smoking, it impairs tendon healing.
+If you notice a sudden increase in pain or weakness after a period of improvement, report it promptly.
+It may indicate a re-tear that needs assessment.

 What If the Repair Fails?